+Pe erform the following steps:

+Restart the device.

+To change to System Monitor 1, press the <1> key within 3 seconds when prompted during

+reboot.

-- Restart the device. - □ To change to the System Monitor, press the <1> key within 3 seconds when prompted during reboot. - The device loads the System Monitor. - □ To change from the main menu to the Manage configurations menu, press the <4> key. - □ To execute the Clear configs and boot params command, press the <1> key.
+The device displays System Monitor 1.

+To change from the main menu to the Manage configurations menu, press the <4> key.

-\Box To load the factory settings, press the <Enter> key.
+To execute the Clear configs and boot params command, press the <1> keV.

-The device deletes the configuration profiles in the memory (RAM) and in the non-volatile memory (NVM).

-If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.

-- \Box To change to the main menu, press the key. - \Box To reboot the device with factory settings, press the key.
+To load the factory settings, press the <enter> key.
+The device deletes the configuration profiles in the memory (RAM) and in the non-volatile memory (NVM).</enter> If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.
+To change to the main menu, press the key.
+To reboot the device with factory settings, press the key.